PJB-2024-444

 Abstract

-Cadmium (Cd+2) as a heavy metal, has harmful effects on plants.
-This study aims to isolate and assess the effect of fungi inoculation on the response of Vicia faba plants to Cd stress.
-Twelve isolates of fungi isolated from Cd-contaminated soil were screened for their resistance to Cd+2 by minimum inhibitory concentration (MIC) approach.
-Four strains had high MIC values (up to 640 µg/ml), then subjected to molecular identified based on internal transcribed spacer (ITS) gene sequencing.
-The selected fungal strains identified as Aspergillus flavus, Penicillium rubens, Talaromyces stipitatus, and Trichoderma lixii.
-Our findings demonstrated that the morphological traits (shoot and root length, shoot and root fresh and dry weight, leaf area) of Vicia faba were significantly reduced when stressed with Cd+2 element.
-The same trend was observed in antioxidant enzymes (Catalase (CAT), Peroxidase (POD) and Polyphenol oxidase (PPO)) and chlorophyll a and b content when compared to un-treated plants.
+Cadmium (Cd+2) is a heavy metal that has harmful effects on plants.
+This study aims to isolate and assess the effect of inoculation of contaminated soil with selected fungi on the responses of Vicia faba plants to Cd stress.
+Twelve isolates of fungi isolated from Cd-contaminated soil were screened for their resistance to Cd+2 using the minimum inhibitory concentration (MIC) approach.
+Four strains having high MIC values (up to 640 µg/ml) were subjected to molecular identification based on internal transcribed spacer (ITS) gene sequencing.
+The selected fungal strains were Aspergillus flavus, Penicillium rubens, Talaromyces stipitatus, and Trichoderma lixii.
+Our findings demonstrated that the morphological traits (shoot and root length, shoot and root fresh and dry weight, leaf area) of Vicia faba were significantly reduced under stress of Cd+2 element.
+Similar trend was observed in antioxidant enzymes [Catalase (CAT), Peroxidase (POD) and Polyphenol oxidase (PPO)] and chlorophyll a and b content when compared to un-stressed plants.
 Cd+2 caused chromosomal aberrations and a substantial boost in proline level.
-Nevertheless, inoculation with fungal strains mitigates the negative effect of cadmium on plant growth at the morphological, physiological and genetic levels compared to non-inoculation plants.
-Eventually, the inoculation of fungus into Cd-contaminated soil significantly enhanced plant growth and minimized the negative side effect of cadmium.
+Nevertheless, inoculation with fungal strains mitigates the adverse effect of Cd on plant growth at the morphological, physiological and genetic levels compared to non-inoculated plants.
+Eventually, the inoculation of fungus into Cd-contaminated soil significantly enhanced plant growth and minimized the negative side effect of Cd

 To Cite this article: